webdriverio-community/wdio-electron-service/README.md

 };
 ```

+Finally, [run some tests](https://webdriver.io/docs/gettingstarted#run-test) using your configuration file.

 This will spin up an instance of your app in the same way that WDIO handles browsers such as Chrome or Firefox.
-The service works with WDIO (parallel) multiremote if you need to run additional instances simultaneously, e.g. multiple instances of your app or different combinations of your app and a Web browser.
+The service works with [WDIO (parallel) multiremote](https://webdriver.io/docs/multiremote) if you need to run additional instances simultaneously, e.g. multiple instances of your app or different combinations of your app and a Web browser.

 If you use [Electron Forge](https://www.electronforge.io/) or [Electron Builder](https://www.electron.build/) to package your app then the service will automatically attempt to find the path to your bundled Electron application.
 You can provide a custom path to the binary via custom service capabilities, e.g.: